suixinsuo/olympus-protocol/docs/OptimizationGuide.md

 b) Reutilize information you have

+Lets tell a little story:
-In the fund we have the mapping of amounts, that holds the actual amount of each token that the fund has buy or sell.
+In Olympus fund we have the mapping of amounts of the ERC20 tokens purchased by the fund with the current balance.

 In order to keep this information each buy/sell operation we update the values as per ERC20 balanceOf function.

 Optimization came when in other functions, while wanting to know the ERC20 balanceOf, we were calling the interface of the token (which is costly) instead of using other amounts array.

-Try to check that you are not calling to get information that you have already stored somehow.
+In conclusion, try to check that you are not calling to get information that you have already stored somehow.

 ## 2. Internal call to another contracts

 a) Avoid redundant calls

-We have two calls to other contract where it could be done if we change the Whitelist Interface to accept a second parametter.
+We have two calls to other contract where it could be done if we change the Whitelist Interface to accept a second parameter.

 ```javascript
   function enableWhitelist(WhitelistKeys _key, bool enable) external onlyOwner returns(bool) {
     if(enable)